How does Fledge compare to other accelerators?

 The same goes for the other countries where we operate, with the one exception being the IMPACT StartUp Visa Program in Vancouver, which is specifically about moving entrepreneurs to Canada.

-Do I need to be be fluent in English? or Spanish, Italian, Catalan, etc?
+Do I need to be be fluent in English? or Spanish, Italian, Swahili, etc?

 No, but comfort with English will help.
 You are welcome to fill out the application in any language that Google can translate.
 However, the bulk of the curriculum is in English, and the majority of mentors speak English.